snega16/lets-travel/README.md

 # Lets-Travel
 <font size=4> This website shows the details of various landmarks.
 A registered user can add , edit and delete the details of the places.
-If they have any query they can call the adminor email them. </font>
+If they have any query they can make a callback request to the admin or mail them. </font>
 <hr>
 <font size=2>
 Tech stacks: